I am a Professor of Economics & Game Theory at the Institute of Economic Research at Kyoto University .

-I work on the incorporation of jointly intentional behaviour into evolutionary game theory, and have also used evolutionary game theory to tackle problems in bargaining theory, the evolution of preferences and financial contagion.
+I work on the incorporation of shared intentions and collective agency into evolutionary game theory, and have used evolutionary game theory to tackle problems in bargaining theory, the evolution of preferences and contagion.